0arshkhan0/DNA-sequencing-using-machine-learning/README.md

 # DNA-sequencing-using-machine-learning
-Credit: Mr. Krish Naik for teaching data science and helping studenst build projects.
+Credit: Mr. Krish Naik for teaching data science and helping students build projects.
 (Link to the project: https://youtu.be/uXl3_8yVBxI)